Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Stability {#birth-stability}
-The character’s stance is unwavering.
+The character's stance is unwavering.
 **Effect:** The character may reroll balance-based tests.
 Initiative rolls have a minimum die value of **3** (cannot trigger singularities).

 ---